 Welcome to Pittville School's website.
 I hope you will enjoy finding out more about our wonderful school.
 I am very proud of the achievements of all our students both in and out of the classroom.

-This year 82% of our students achieved five or more A*-C grades at GCSE or equivalent, and 49% of students achieved five or more GCSEs or equivalent including English and maths, an increase from 41% in 2011.
+This year 85% of our students achieved five or more A*-C grades at GCSE or equivalent, and 54% of students achieved five or more GCSEs or equivalent including English and maths.
 These are the school’s best ever results.
-We are delighted that we have seen an improvement in the number of students achieving an A*-C in English and 69% of students achieved the equivalent grades in maths.
+We are delighted that we have seen an improvement in the number of students achieving the highest grades at GCSE.

 Richard Gilpin - Headteacher.

 Two girls' netball teams played last week against Cotswold.
 Y9 lost 13-17, a very close match and their player of the match was Josie Robinson.
 A mixed Y7/8 team won 4-0.
 The player of the match for this team ws Courtney Betteridge.

 The Intermediate Maths Challenge is run by the UK mathematics trust based at the University of Leeds.
 It is aimed at the most able mathematicians in yrs 9-11.

 The challenge involved students answering 25 multiple choice questions in one hour and was sat in school under normal exam conditions.
 The questions encourage students to use their mathematical skills to solve a range of problems.
 They are only allowed to use a pencil and scrap paper - no calculators allowed!

 The top 40% of students nationally receive a gold, silver or bronze certificate.
 Josh Daniel did particularly well (especially as he is only in yr 9) and will be invited to sit the European Kangaroo paper next month.
 This is the same format as before but taken by pupils from over 30 countries worldwide rather than just the UK.